-RC's class teacher is Miss Cullotty and their TA is Miss Hinds.
+RC's class teacher is Miss Cullotty and their TA is Mrs Moore.

-Mrs Kelly works with lots of different children from both classes to help them with lots of different activities.
+Mrs Kelly and Miss Pearson both work with lots of different children from both classes to help them with lots of different activities.

 Mrs Green is our speech and language therapist who works with some children during the week.